-Tiers 4-5: Achieving the Capabilities The model required to achieve the capabilities at tiers 4-5 depends on whether an individual is already working at that tier, or if they are new to the role.
-Individuals new to the role must show they have the necessary knowledge and skills to deliver this level of asthma care by either: - 1.
-Their certificate of completion specialist training (CCST) either in Paediatrics with Paediatric Respiratory medicine or in Paediatrics with evidence of completion of the Special interest module (SPIN) in Paediatric Respiratory Medicine. - 2.
+Tiers 4-5: Achieving the Capabilities

+The model required to achieve the capabilities at tiers 4-5 depends on whether an individual is already working at that tier, or if they are new to the role.

+Individuals new to the role must show they have the necessary knowledge and skills to deliver this level of asthma care by either:

+- 1. Their certificate of completion specialist training (CCST) either in Paediatrics with Paediatric Respiratory medicine or in Paediatrics with evidence of completion of the Special interest module (SPIN) in Paediatric Respiratory Medicine. - 2.
 Completing a course aimed at this level of asthma care. - 3.
 Developing a portfolio of evidence demonstrating they are capable to deliver the skills and the Learning Outcomes of each of the 10 capabilities.
-The portfolio of evidence may be supported by an appropriate 'update' course if required.
+The portfolio of evidence may be supported by an appropriate 'update' course if required or may be used to demonstrate the additional skills acquired over and above a structured course at a lower level.
 A suggested template for the portfolio can be found in appendix 2.
 The portfolio should then be reviewed through an agreed Integrated Care System led process to certify the individual has achieved the required level of capability to deliver that tier of CYP asthma care.
 This process may involve review by the local asthma network, or a nominated ICS asthma lead.

 Individuals already working at tier 4-5 are likely to be delivering regular CYP asthma care.

-They should be able to demonstrate they have the appropriate skills and knowledge by either: - Completing a course aimed at this level of asthma care and/or - 2.
+They should be able to demonstrate they have the appropriate skills and knowledge by either:

+- Completing a course aimed at this level of asthma care and/or - 2.
 Developing a portfolio of evidence demonstrating they are capable to deliver the skills and the Learning Outcomes of each of the 10 capabilities.
-The portfolio of evidence may be supported by an appropriate 'update' course if required.
+The portfolio of evidence may be supported by an appropriate 'update' course if required or may be used to demonstrate the additional skills acquired over and above a structured course at a lower level.
 A suggested template for the portfolio can be found in appendix 2.
 The portfolio should then be reviewed through an agreed Integrated Care System led process to certify the individual has achieved the required level of capability to deliver that tier of CYP asthma care.
 This process may involve review by the local asthma network, or a nominated ICS asthma lead.

 Individuals delivering tier 4-5 asthma care will be providing it regularly as part of their day-to-day role and should include evidence of maintaining the capabilities in their annual appraisal and through continued professional development.

 Organisations and ICSs should support individuals in achieving the skills and knowledge required for their roles.
 This could be by providing dedicated time to complete the learning or financial support.

+Part 4: National Capabilities Framework for Professionals who care for Children and Young People with Asthma

+The Capabilities

-Part 4: National Capabilities Framework for Professionals who care for Children and Young People with Asthma The Capabilities The framework is made up of 10 capabilities which together, address every aspect of asthma care for children and young people.
+The framework is made up of 10 capabilities which together, address every aspect of asthma care for children and young people.

 Each capability has several learning outcomes relevant to that tier.